+What is a mentalist and what do they do?
 A mentalist is a performing artist who performs mentalism.
-Mentalists play mind games with their audience where their techniques can appear as if they are reading minds.
-Performances can also give the illusion that they are clairvoyant.
-Their clever mind games can have people believing they are professional mediums or they are somehow telepathic.
+Mentalists play mind games with their audience using techniques that appear as if they are reading minds.
+Performances also give the illusion they are clairvoyant and by using clever mind games their audiences can believe they are mediums or somehow telepathic.

-The American drama series The Mentalist is not what a mentalist is in terms of this blog, as this is about performing mentalists.
-The similarity between this successful Hollywood series and a mentalist that performs mentalism is having regard to their acute powers of observation and mind control.
+The term Mentalist became more known from the American drama series The Mentalist with Patrick Jane.
+But this post isn’t about Patrick Janes as such, but is is about performing mentalists like Derren Brown or Lior Suchard.
+The similarity between this successful Hollywood series and a mentalist that performs mentalism on stage is having regard to their acute powers of observation and mind control.

 Mentalism involves understanding and observing body language.
 Certain mentalist ‘tricks’ require reading the ‘subjects’ body language.
 This will provide clues for the mentalist to arrive at a predetermined and chosen outcome.

 However, in the video below Patrick Jane demonstrates mentalism in it’s simplest form.

 Did you work out how he did this?